 "Be careful to avoid water splashing back onto [your food] from the sides of the sink, which can be contaminated with bacteria," Sorscher says.
 "You can prevent this by soaking or rinsing the produce in a separate bowl."

-Things You Can Wash Your Produce With
+What to Wash Your Produce With

 Washing your produce with water should be standard practice.
 But before you even touch your food, it's important to wash your hands with soap and water first.
 That way you'll get rid of any disease-causing germs.